antongomez/antongomez/README.md

 I'm a final year Mathematics and Computer Engineering student.
 During the summer of 2022, I was researching in the field of NLP with a scolarship at [CiTIUS](https://citius.gal/).

-Currently, I'm working on my final thesis in Mathematics, where I'm studying statistical classifier ensembles with the aim of developing a system to evaluate them.
+Currently, I'm working on my end-of-degree project in Mathematics, where I'm studying statistical classifier ensembles with the aim of developing a system to evaluate them.
 Additionally, I'm exploring the idea of using classifiers to enlarge the features of a population.
 The objective is to increase knowledge about populations and to be able to apply another statistical classifier on the enlarged population.

 ### Trajectory :briefcase:
  - :books: I'm studying Maths and Computer Engineering at [USC](https://www.usc.gal/es/estudios/grados/ingenieria-arquitectura/doble-grado-ingenieria-informatica-matematicas).